imse586/imse586.github.io/syllabus/syllabus.md

 - You are *not* allowed to send or receive any course related materials (e.g., lecture notes, Jupyter notebooks, homework files) to or from another student.
   Contact the instructors if you are unable to access any course materials.
 - **Avoiding plagiarism**: You are not allowed to submit, as your own, work that is not the result of *your own labor and thoughts*.
-  - All your submitted work that includes material derived in any way from another person or source (including online sources and generative AI such as Chat GPT or U-M GPT), either by direct quotation, paraphrasing, or modification, should be fully and properly cited.
+  - All your submitted work that includes material derived in any way from another person or source (including online sources), either by direct quotation, paraphrasing, or modification, should be fully and properly cited.
   <!-- - To avoid plagiarism, you should cite all sources of both ideas and direct quotations, including those found on the internet.  -->
   - The citation should provide enough information so that the original source of the material can be located.
 - **Generative AI policies**
-    - **The use of generative AI tools, such as ChatGPT, UM-GPT,  and other similar technologies in this class (e.g., for homework or project) are explicitly forbidden**.
+    - **The use of generative AI tools, such as ChatGPT, Claude, UM-GPT, and other similar technologies in this class (e.g., for homework or project) are explicitly forbidden**.
     - We believe this is key for this course because we want you to actively and critically engage with the learning material we'll be using, including learning how to use data analytics and visualization to solve engineering problems without the aid of AI technologies.
-Artificial Intelligence cannot do this learning for you.
+AI cannot do this learning for you.
 - **All violations will be penalized and reported to the University's Academic Integrity Board (AIB) *with no exceptions*.**
 - If you are uncertain if something is allowed or not, ask the instructor *beforehand*.